 The Child and Dependent Care Credit is a tax credit you may be able to claim for child care expenses you paid for your dependent child under 13 (no age limit for a disabled dependent) so that you (and your spouse, if filing a joint return) can work or actively look for work.

-The amount of the credit is a percentage of the child care expenses up to $3,000 per child with a max of $6,000 for two or more children that you paid to a daycare provider for the care of your dependent child under 13 or another dependent.
+The amount of the credit is a percentage of child care expenses up to $3,000 per child with a max of $6,000 for two or more children that you paid to a daycare provider for the care of your dependent child under 13 or another disabled dependent regardless of age.

-Since the credit was established in 1976, the Child and Dependent Care Credit has largely gone unchanged, but under the American Rescue Plan Act of 2021, huge changes were made expanding the credit that will be effective on your 2021 taxes only (the taxes you likely filed in 2022).
+Since the credit was established in 1976, the Child and Dependent Care Credit has largely gone unchanged, but under the American Rescue Plan Act of 2021, huge changes were made, expanding the credit that were effective on your 2021 taxes only (the taxes you likely filed in 2022).

-What are the changes to the Child and Dependent Care Credit?
+What were the changes to the Child and Dependent Care Credit?

 Tax Year 2021

 For the 2021 tax year only, the Child and Dependent Care Credit expanded in several ways under the American Rescue Plan.
-The percentage and the child care expense thresholds changed, so you can get a credit up to 50% of $8,000 ($4,000) in child care expenses for one child under 13, an incapacitated spouse or parent, or another dependent so that you can work and up to 50% of $16,000 in expenses ($8,000) for families with two or more dependents.
+The percentage and the child care expense thresholds changed.
+In 2021, you could get a credit for child care expenses of up to 50% of $8,000 ($4,000)for one child under 13, an incapacitated spouse or parent, or another dependent so that you could work.
+That amount went up to 50% of $16,000 ($8,000) in child care expenses for families with two or more dependents.
 For the 2021 tax year, the credit was refundable if you lived in the U.S. for more than half the year.

-The 2021 Child and Dependent Care Credit amount begins to phase out when the taxpayer’s adjusted gross income (AGI) reaches over $125,000.
-Eligible families with an AGI of $125,000 or less will get a credit worth 50% of their qualifying child care expenses.
-The credit percentage decreases for families with an AGI over $125,000, and the credit is completely phased out for adjusted gross income of more than $438,000.
+The 2021 Child and Dependent Care Credit amount began to phase out when the taxpayer’s adjusted gross income (AGI) reached over $125,000.
+Eligible families with an AGI of $125,000 or less would be eligible to get a credit worth 50% of their qualifying child care expenses.
+The credit percentage decreased for families with an AGI over $125,000, and the credit is completely phased out for families with an AGI of more than $438,000.

 Tax Year 2022